Christophe762/Mood-Muncher/README.md

 > **Simple application, complex infrastructure.**

-By keeping the application small and playful, the project becomes a flexible environment for learning and experimenting with modern DevOps practices.
+By keeping the application small and playful, the project becomes a flexible environment for learning and experimenting with **modern DevOps practices**.

----